casperiv0/update-github-bio/README.md

 4. Update your credentials in `.env`
    - GitHub token: <https://github.com/settings/tokens> make sure to select the `user` scope
    - WakaTime api key: <https://wakatime.com/settings/api-key>
+5. Build it! `npm run build`
-5. Start it! `npm run start`
+6. Start it! `npm run start`
-6. It should be running if nothing was returned!
+7. It should be running if nothing was returned!

 ### Running for 24/7